Group05-Project02/waste-management/README.md

-# UofT Bootcamp Group 5 Project 2: WasteAway
+# UofT Bootcamp Project 2 Group 5: WasteAway
 ## A fast and accurate waste management system for all your business needs

 ## Description: